sensu/sensu-docs/content/sensu-go/6.7/operations/control-access/rbac.md

 ## Users

 A user represents a person or an agent that interacts with Sensu.

+You can assign users to one or more [roles][] or [cluster roles][].
-You can assign users and groups to one or more roles.
+You can also assign users to one or more [groups][].
-Users and groups inherit all permissions from each role assigned to them.
+Users inherit all permissions from each role or cluster role they are assigned to, whether they are assigned as users or as a member of a group.

-Use your Sensu username and password to [configure sensuctl][26] or log in to the [web UI][3].
+Users can use their assigned Sensu username and password to [configure sensuctl][26] and log in to the [web UI][3].

 ### User example